touredri/todo-react/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Calculator <a name="about-project"></a>
+# 📖 todo <a name="about-project"></a>

-This calculator project is based on an online website that allows users to do some mathematic operations.
+This todo project is based on an online website that allows users to do some task.

-**Calculator** In this project, we will built a basic website based on React which will allow user to do perform some mathematic operations.
+**todo** In this project, we will built a basic website based on React which will allow user to do perform some task.

 ## 🛠 Built With <a name="built-with"></a>